Skyscrapers: Inevitable Future or Temporary Fad

 The collapse of the Bretton Woods system and the Nixon shock, namely the refusal of the 37th US President Nixon to exchange the dollar for gold in 1971.

-The World Trade Center, which was started in New York in 1966 and was more often called the Twin Towers and which was destroyed in the terrorist attack on September 11, 2001, was opened in 1973.
-Its South Tower was 415 m high, and the North Tower was 526 m.
-It was planned as the largest in the world.
-Four years later, the Sears Tower (Chicago) was laid.
-It surpassed the North Tower of the World Trade Center by only 1 m and was also put into operation in 1973, i.e., at the height of the crisis.
+Construction began in New York City in 1966.
+The World Trade Center, more commonly known as the Twin Towers and destroyed in the September 11, 2001, terrorist attacks, opened in 1973.
+Its South Tower was 415 meters tall, and the North Tower was 526 meters.
+It was planned to be the largest in the world.
+Four years later, ground was broken for the Sears Tower (Chicago).
+It surpassed the North Tower by only 1 meter and was also opened in 1973, at the height of the economic crisis.

 Всемирный торговый центр или башни близнецы